 Human Factors PhD in Micromobility Transport Modelling

 Micromobility vehicles, such as e-scooters (electric scooters), e-bikes, and shared bicycles/electrically assisted pedal cycles (EAPCs), are set to change the way we travel in the UK.
 COVID-19 has accelerated the move to low-carbon sustainable transport and mobility-as-a-service (MaaS).
 For example, the UK Government have announced trials of rental e-scooters and other micromobility vehicles.
 To ensure these new transport alternatives are inclusive and do not lead to disenfranchisement, it is essential to understand a wide variety of peoples’ needs.

 Essential and desirable criteria

 Prospective candidates are expected to have a minimum 2.1 undergraduate (BEng, MEng, BSc, MSci) and/or postgraduate masters’ qualification (MSc) with 65% or above.

 During the PhD, students will have an opportunity to undertake a variety of training activities, including interdisciplinary training on responsible research, public engagement, in addition to regular seminars and workshops held at Warwick.

 Funding and Eligibility

 Standard Research Council Maintenance Award of £15,285 for 3.5 years.
-Funding is available for UK nationals only.
+Funding is available for all nationalities.